redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_NOVA_LIBVIRT_VIRT_TYPE**
     The hypervisor driver to use with Nova.
 Can be either 'qemu' or 'kvm'.
     Defaults to 'qemu' on virtual machines and 'kvm' on bare metal hardware.
+    For nested KVM set it explicitly to 'kvm'.

 **CONFIG_NOVA_SCHED_CPU_ALLOC_RATIO**
     Overcommitment ratio for virtual to physical CPUs.
 Specify 1.0 to disable CPU overcommitment.